-No matter what you do for a living, chances are, you have your daily salary or earning figures.
-But have you ever wondered, “How much money does Amazon make a day?”
+Have you ever wondered, “How much money does Amazon make a day?”

-Trust me, Amazon’s ecommerce sales figures might make you think of switching careers.
+Trust me, Amazon’s ecommerce sales figures might make you think of switching careers!

 - How much Amazon earns every second, minute, hour, day, week, month, and year

-- The e commerce platform’s Prime Day revenue figures
+- The e-commerce platform’s Prime Day revenue figures

 - How Amazon cashes in big time